ReverendV92/NotepadPP-VDF-Languages/README.md

 It would be better to remove the old combined VDF language file from your NP++ root folder before installing these to prevent conflicts.

-Feel free to suggest any changes or make requests.
+Feel free to suggest any changes or make requests. *Help me help you help us all.*